Designer023/development-guidelines/01_css.md

 ##Commenting your code

-- If you have to think about it then it should be commented.
+- If you have to think about how to make work, provide a comment to share your thinking (and remind your future self)
+- Did you find the answer to your problem in a web page?
+Include the URL to that page.
-- If it’s over a screen length then you probably should provide comments to note the code so it can be navigated.
+- If your file is longer than a screen length then provide comments to note the code so it can be navigated - split it into sections with comments.
 If it’s very long then think about adding an index.
-- There’s no such thing as too many comments (probably)
+- Comment frequently.
+Are you concerned that you have too many comments?
+Don't be - everyone likes good documentation.
-- There’s nothing wrong with a bit of humor in a comment, but don’t make if offensive!
+- There’s nothing wrong with a bit of humour in a comment, but don’t make it offensive!
 People can read the CSS publicly.

 ##CSS methodologies